DNadas98/spring-project-manager/README.md

 ## About The Project

-The application allows users to create local accounts or sign in via OAuth 2.0.
+The application allows users to create local accounts or sign in via Google, Facebook or GitHub accounts.
+(OAuth 2.0)<br>
 Authenticated users can join companies, create, and manage projects.
 Projects include tasks with start dates, deadlines, expenses, and varying levels of importance and difficulty.
 Employees request to be assigned to projects and receive rewards for completed tasks, incorporating a gamification aspect with a scoring system.